Introduction

 You can configure an agent to communicate with either the Message Collector or the Compute Cluster.

-For more information about monitoring devices with the agent, see the section on Monitoring with the SL1 Agent.
+For more information about monitoring devices with the agent, see the section on Monitoring with the Skylar One Agent.